-So, you have a history project for class 12 to complete.
-Well, let Duniakagyan come to your rescue.
+So, you have a history project for class 12 to complete?
+Let Duniakagyan help you.

-History revisits the past, which allows us to make sense of the present and build a better future.
-No wonder, it is a key discipline in senior secondary education.
-The curriculum is designed to help you learn how historians gather, evaluate, verify, and put together the information to write history.
-While in class 11 you study global history, the class 12 curriculum deals with Indian history in detail.
+The curriculum is designed to help you learn how historians gather, evaluate, verify, and assemble the information to write history.
+In class 11, you study global history, while the class 12 curriculum deals with Indian history in detail.

 Want more reasons to pursue your history project seriously enough?
-Well, the written exam is worth 80 marks and internal assessment accounts for the rest 20 marks.
-Impressive project work can help you achieve better grades in internal assessment, which, in turn, leads to a better overall score.
-When the stakes are this high, you cannot take the project work lightly.
+Let’s know more.
+The written exam is worth 80 marks, and the internal assessment accounts for 20 marks.
+Impressive project work can help you achieve better grades in internal assessment, leading to a better overall score.
+It’s wise not to take the project work lightly unless you are ready to lose some easy marks.

 - Step-1: Select a suitable topic